-Everyone knows that keeping an optimized, constantly updated blog with is one of the most reliable ways to start building a site up and drive organic traffic in.
+Everyone knows that keeping optimized, constantly updated blog content is one of the most reliable ways to start building a site up and driving organic traffic.
 The question is: if something so simple can have such a positive impact on your optimization strategy, why isn’t everybody taking advantage of it?

 Well, for one, a lot of optimized websites already do.
 Especially those who have some professional SEO firm backing them up.